 As General Counsel to municipalities we:

-As special counsel, we represent municipalities seeking to prosecute and defend claims related to environmental, land use, and zoning matters.
-We also represent municipalities when new energy producing projects are sited, constructed, or expanded within their borders.
+As special counsel, we represent municipalities seeking to prosecute and defend claims related to environmental, land use, and zoning matters, including:

 If you or your business are under investigation by the DEC, EPA, law enforcement, or other government agencies The Zoghlin Group can help you.
 We help our clients understand and assess potential liability, respond to search warrants, subpoenas or discovery requests, and settle or defend against claims.